 Smishing is a form of phishing which occurs when a fraudster sends a text message asking you to provide sensitive, personal, or financial information via a web link, website, or telephone number.
 The messages could appear to come from Capital One or any other company with which you do business.
 The messages often attempt to alarm the customer and threaten dire consequences if action isn’t taken immediately.
 The customer is directed to a toll-free number or e-mail link within the text where they are asked to verify sensitive information such as credit card information, Social Security number, bank account number, account passwords, and/or PIN numbers.

-Capital One will never ask you to confirm or verify your personal information in an unsolicited text message.
+While we may ask you via text to confirm an attempted charge is not fraud, Capital One will never ask you to confirm or verify your personal information in an unsolicited text message.
 While we sometimes require account verification information when you contact us, we will not require such information if we contact you in this manner.